buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

     to \*, meaning every month.

 ``dayOfWeek``
     The day of the week to start a build, with Monday = 0.
-This defauls to \*, meaning every day of the week.
+This defaults to \*, meaning every day of the week.

 For example, the following master.cfg clause will cause a build to be